Richard A. Corbett Digital Wall Content Guidelines / Submission Specifications

 - Links to videos posted on YouTube channels are the easiest to load onto the system.

-- Videos must include closed captioning; most videos will be shown without audio.
+- Videos must include closed captioning as most videos will be shown without audio.
+You must force closed captions in your YouTube Studio settings for this to work on the wall.

 - Because some videos may be shown with audio, do not violate copyright laws when selecting music.